swapnilbamble1438/ContactManager/README.md

 - iii) MySQL: MySQL database has been used as database.
 - iv) SpringSecurity: SpringSecurity has been used for authentication.
 - v) Hibernate: Hibernate ORM is used.
-- vi) Email API: Email API is also used for sending OTP to users who forgotten their password.
+- vi) Email API: Email API is also used for sending OTP to the users who forgotted their password.

 ### Software And Tools Required: